 Selma Ebraham, University of Virginia

-In Göttingen Selma has been working with Professor Dr Matthias Koenig on the project ‘minority rights and nationhood in written constitutions’.
+In Göttingen Selma worked with Professor Dr. Matthias Koenig on the project ‘minority rights and nationhood in written constitutions.’
 She conducted research on Uyghur diaspora communities in the Department of Religious Diversity.

 Stay at MPI-MMG: